guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======

+- 2024 Apr.
+12: Excited to announce that our paper "Assessing the effectiveness of spatial PCA on SVM-based decoding of EEG data" out in NeuroImage.
+(SCI IF:5.7).

 - 2024 Mar.
 27: Congratulations!
 "Does Artistic Training Affect Color Perception?
 A Study of ERPs and EROs in Experiencing Colors of Different Brightness" was accepted by Biological Psychology. doi:[10.1016/j.biopsycho.2024.108787](https://doi.org/10.1016/j.biopsycho.2024.108787).
 (SCI IF:2.6)

 - 2024 Jan.
 11: Our paper named "Optimal Filters for ERP Research II: Recommended Settings for Seven Common ERP Components"  out in  Psychophysiology. doi:[10.1111/psyp.14530](https://doi.org/10.1111/psyp.14530).
 [PDF](../_publications/Zhang_et_al_2024_filter_recommendations_Psychophysiology.pdf) (SCI IF:3.7)